 Access+ is an online portal for students registered with Disability Resources to manage their academic accommodations, testing, and other resources.

-Learn about the variety of class and exam accommodations, assistive technology and other resources available to all RDC students.
+Learn about the variety of class and exam accommodations, assistive technology, and other resources available to RDC students.

 Learn about the funding options for students with permanent disabilities, including information about reduced course load options.